- Rock Hill High School

 - Submit the Course Request form (given after the permission form is turned in)

 - These two above forms must be completed by January 20th.

 - A Collin College counselor is on campus at both high schools who can help with both dual credit, Collin College, and any college and Career issues beyond high school.
 Email Alicia Schulze if you have questions.
 She is a great resource.

-- Pay for your classes or set up a payment plan with Collin College before July 20th, 2022.
+- Pay for your classes or set up a payment plan with Collin College before the last day of school.

 - Students who do not pay for their classes by this deadline will be dropped and not reinstated into dual credit classes.